fastify/fastify/README.md

 Enter Fastify.
 Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.

+This branch refers to the upcoming Fastify v4 release.
+Check out the [v3.x](https://github.com/fastify/fastify/tree/v3.x) branch for v3.

 ### Quick start

 Create a folder and make it your current working directory: